Local Site Links

 Ham radio operators are a vital link in the spotter and communication network used by the NWS during severe or otherwise inclement weather.
 Hams are duty bound by holding an FCC license to help without picuniary gains in many emergency responses.
 Not only do they report what they see with their own eyes, but they can report what others see, and also provide communications to other NWS offices should normal communication modes fail.
 New repeaters continue to be installed by dedicated and hard-working hams to expand their networks.
 We also continue to learn of and put into use these new systems as soon as possible.

-Newton 146.610[103.5PL] WØBZN repeater is now on K-Link!
-A majority of the northwest counties are served by the K-Link system and we recommend the use of K-link for reports if the Links system is not busy.
+El Dorado 443.100+[162.2] is the South Central Kansas Hub and connects to the K-Link system via IRLP Node 7551.
+It can be monitored via Audio Feed using Broadcastify.
+The Newton ARC 146.610[103.5] W0BZN repeater is presently the sourthern point of the linked system, with a radio link to McPherson.
 Please read the K-Link guidelines page prior to using the system.
 Please visit the Frequencies link page for all linked repeaters in the two systems.
 K0HAM is not mapped in at this time.
 IRLP Node 7644 has been added to the Minneapolis hub to allow areas of Kansas to link in that are not presently able to connect via repeater links.

 Wichita ARC's Hutchinson 146.820[103.5] at 200' and Derby Repeater 146.850[103.5PL], both are WØUUS' are connected to the Stateline Skywarn System in Nashville/Kingman, KS and covers the southwestern counties of the Wichita warning area as well as going in to Oklahoma and further west into the Dodge City warning area.